NJ DoE Athletics Health History Update Form

 You should have something that looks like this - with your local form's code, not the one shown here:

-11. Click "Add This Question" to re-add the LOCAL_FORM_ID parameter.
+12. Click "Add This Question" to re-add the LOCAL_FORM_ID parameter.
 You have now attached the form on *your* system to the ReportWriter report on your system.
-Once there are some "submitted" Health History Update Forms you will be able to hse the Report to print them out.

 Running the Health History Form Report